 Hospitals

 Many Medical Assistants also choose to work in a hospital setting.
-Hospitals will typically be opened 24/7 and Medical Assistants could work at any time of the day.
+Hospitals are open 24/7 and Medical Assistants could work at any time of the day.
 Working in a hospital setting is typically more high pressure because of the emergency services they provide.

 Nursing Homes